AriFordsham/GHCWiki/records/declared-overloaded-record-fields/c-ompare-sorf.md

 The prototype for this proposal originally included a method of updating Higher-ranked fields.

-It used an extra type function `SetTy`, with an extra type argument bound from the definition of method `set`:
+It used an extra type function `SetTy`, with an extra forall'd type argument bound from the definition of method `set`:

 ```wiki
     type family SetTy r fld t _a :: *        -- type of the argument to set into the record